twallema/pySODM/docs/quickstart.md

 \end{eqnarray}
 ```

-Load pySODM's [`ODE`](models.md) class, and define a new class inheriting the `ODE` object to define your model.
+Load pySODM's [`ODE`](models.md) class, and then define your model class--inheriting pySODM's `ODE` class--to define your model.
 Minimally, you must provide: 1) A list containing the names of your model's states, 2) a list containing the names of your model's parameters, 3) an `integrate` function integrating your model's states.
 To learn more about the `ODE` class' formatting, check out the [`ODE`](models.md) class description.

 ```python
 # Import the ODE class